sindresorhus/windows-release/readme.md

 By default the current OS is used, but you can supply a custom release number, which is the output of [`os.release()`](http://nodejs.org/api/os.html#os_os_release).

+*Note: Node.js versions lower than 3.1.0 will incorrectly identify Windows 10 as Windows 8.1.*

 ## Related